 Dr. Catherine Varner

-Because of her research, teaching and advocacy, SREMI Scientist and Deputy Director Dr. Catherine Varner is now regarded as an international expert on the care of patients experiencing loss in the emergency department.
-Her research has established that four in five people experiencing a miscarriage are cared for in emergency departments in Ontario, and the experiences patients have are often negative.
+Her research has established that four in five people experiencing a miscarriage are cared for in emergency departments in Ontario, and the experiences of patients are often negative.
 This means emergency department doctors and nurses must be better equipped to provide not only physical care, but emotional and mental health supports for people experiencing pregnancy loss.